quebic-source/puppy-io/README.md

 * Method is marked as a ui service method by using ```@UIServiceFunction```
 * Fires every time a specified period of time has passed
 * listenerAddress = address of the listener
-* delay = time interval in seconds
+* delay = time interval in minutes

 ####UICaller
 * ```UICaller``` publish data to connected sockjs clients